spectrocloud/librarium/content/docs/08-user-management/1-user-authentication.md

     * 60 days
     * 90 days
     * Custom: Select a custom expiry date from the calendar.
 * Confirm the information to complete the wizard.
-The created key will be assigned to the logged-in user.

 ### Manage API Keys for the logged-in user

-* Login to Palette
+* Log in to Palette
-* Select `API Keys` from user menu.
+* Select **API Keys** from the **User Menu**.
-* Detailed status of the key can be observed from the Palette dashboard.
-In addition to the key's name, description, and expiration date, the Palette console displays the API keys belonging to the user, and the status of the keys.
+* Detailed status of the key can be observed from the API overview page.
+In addition to the key's name, description, and expiration date, the overview page displays the API keys belonging to the user, and the status of the keys.
-* To view all the keys assigned to a particular user, select the user's name at “User Name” on top of the page, below the “Manage API Keys”.
+* To view all the keys assigned to a particular user, select the user's name at **User Name** on top of the page, below the “Manage API Keys”.
-* For each key from the Kabab menu, we can:
+* Each API has a settings menu, click on the **three-dot Menu**, to view the following options:
   * Edit: The following information can be edited from the menu,
     * API Key name
     * Description(optional)